wwucyber/wwucybersite_old_archive/content/about.md

 ## Welcome to the WWU Cybersecurity Club!

 The club is currently inactive over the summer.
-Be on the lookout for updates about our Fall events & meeting schedule, say hi at the fall info fair, and check out the [calendar](../calendar) page for any future activities.
+Be on the lookout for updates about our Fall events & meeting schedule, say hello at the fall info fair, and check out the [calendar](../calendar) page for any future activities.

 #### Links